SAFE Protocol

 The Government has released its Child Poverty Strategy (5 December 2025) and Homelessness and Rough Sleeping Strategy (11 December 2025), committing to support for households in Temporary Accommodation.

-We are delighted to see the recognition of the risk of child mortality in Temporary Accommodation and our report on Child Mortality in Temporary Accommodation quoted throughout the Homelessness Strategy, with a commitment to reducing mortality.
+We are delighted to see the recognition of the risk of child mortality in temporary accommodation and our report on Child Mortality in Temporary Accommodation quoted throughout the Homelessness Strategy, with a commitment to reducing mortality.

-We are pleased that both strategies also commit to improving the quality and suitability of Temporary Accommodation placements, including action to prevent poor out-of-area placement practice.
+We are pleased that both strategies also commit to improving the quality and suitability of temporary accommodation placements, including action to prevent poor out-of-area placement practice.

-We also welcome the commitment to identifying and reducing the number of school days lost for children in Temporary Accommodation, supporting Local Authorities, trusts and schools to record TA status consistently and provide targeted support to children.
+We also welcome the commitment to identifying and reducing the number of school days lost for children in temporary accommodation, supporting Local Authorities, trusts and schools to record TA status consistently and provide targeted support to children.

 Finally, we are delighted to see the Government commit to a notification system for GPs and schools when a family is placed in Temporary Accommodation - the change that we have campaigned for through the SAFE Protocol.